Grenada Eco Lodges

 The Government of Grenada has several initiatives to promote sustainability and ecotourism:

-Eco-certification for hotels and lodges – Grenada Eco Lodges can demonstrate their commitment to sustainability and achieve eco-certification through programs like Green Key and Green Globe.
-Of course they can also take our online eco rating and get their online eco badge.
+- Eco-certification for hotels and lodges – Grenada Eco Lodges can demonstrate their commitment to sustainability and achieve eco-certification through programs like Green Key and Green Globe.
+Of course they can also take our Online Eco Rating and get their online eco badge, a much less expensive option.

 Check in advance about the safety in Grenada and in the places you plan to visit.
 You can also consult your country’s official government websites.
-For American citizens, this is the US Dept. of State’s page on the Grenada.
+The Government of Canada puts out Travel Advisories that you can check.

 Leave a Reply